 Managing Assets

-The trustee must make sound investment decisions with the trust’s assets to protect and grow their value.
+While the trust is being administered, the trustee must manage and preserve trust property, including investment oversight, maintenance of real estate, and bookkeeping.
+They are expected to make sound investment decisions with the trust’s assets to protect and grow their value.
 This includes considering the beneficiaries’ needs and risk tolerance while adhering to the trust’s long-term objectives.

 Complying With Trust Terms and Provisions